AyeCode/userswp/readme.txt

 = 1.2.2 =
 * Delete listing in profile page is not reloading after deleting - FIXED
 * Tool to make custom fields dynamic strings available for translation - ADDED
+* Delete account displaying errors after delete - FIXED
+* Menu items might not be hidden if page slug changed or they have other classes - FIXED

 = 1.2.1.9 =
 * Oxygen editor and other known page builder plugins compatibility - ADDED